simonsobs/tileviewer/docs/usage.md

 ### Source Catalogs

-When present in the database, a section will be rendered in the layer menu for source catalogs.
+When applicable, a section will be rendered in the layer menu for source catalogs.
 These catalogs can be toggled on/off via checkboxes.
 Each source in a catalog is rendered as a marker that can be clicked on to reveal its data.

 The screenshot below shows the data displayed when a source's marker is clicked.